-Like his colleagues in the department, Dr. Hurley is an award-winning teacher.
+Like his colleagues in the department, Dr. Hurley is an award-winning teacher and scholar.
 He was the 2013 recipient of the Perkiomen Watershed Conservancy’s Excellence in Teaching Award.
 As a doctoral student, he was the recipient of the Morris K. Udall Doctoral Dissertation Fellowship, a prestigious national award for environmental scholarship.
 His scholarly publications have also received critical acclaim.
 A coauthored research paper won the 2011 Outstanding Article award from the journal Southeastern Geographer.

 Dr. Hurley is also the co-director of the Robert and Shurley Knaefler Whittaker Environmental Research Station (WERS), located just off campus in Trappe, PA.
 WERS provides a hands-on site where Ursinus students can learn about sustainable food systems and other ecosystem benefits through land management and experimentation.
+Dr. Hurley’s involvement centers on the Ursinus food forest.

 - B.A., B.A., University of Maryland